eevcan/Capstone/README.md

     Now i have cleaned data a beginner Machine Learning tool that analyses user input data on a website and gives u proper responses this is just to prove it works, due to time isses (this project has to be approved by trhe end of march)

+    Example Questions to ask:
+        whats the manacost of angel of mercy whats the number of angel of mercy rarity of angel of mercy
+        angel of mercy Originaltext
+        manaCost from angel of mercy
+        What is the type of Ancestor's Chosen?

 # Blog Post to share my new insights

   ## https://medium.com/@eevcoh/the-rising-price-of-trading-cards-bfed6966aab7